Moment-based Density Elicitation with Applications in Probabilistic Loops: K-series

-The only assumption the \textit{K-series} estimator requires is that the unknown target pdf $f$ has bounded support and the support of the reference $\phi$ is large enough to cover it.
-The only constraint for the choice of the reference distribution is that it is continuous with support larger than that of the target pdf.
-Any such pdf can serve as reference and thus polynomials $h_i$ of any order in \eqref{estimator_3} can be computed using the Gram-Schmidt orthogonalization procedure.
+The only requirements for the \textit{K-series} estimator are (a) the unknown target pdf $f$ have bounded support and (b) the support of the reference $\phi$ be large enough to cover it.
+The only constraint for the choice of the reference distribution is to be continuous with support larger than that of the target pdf.
+Any such pdf can serve as a reference and thus polynomials $h_i$ of any order can be computed using the Gram-Schmidt orthogonalization procedure in \eqref{estimator_3}.

+There is no technical necessity to strictly adhere to the ordered sequence of the sequence of moments.
+It is possible to use moments of any order.
+What is necessary is to generate orthogonal polynomials in equation \eqref{estimator_3} in a specific sequence.
+For example, if moments of order 1, 5, and 12 are available, we can construct a system of orthogonal polynomials from the monomial set $\{1, x, x^5, x^{12}\}$ by the Gram-Schmidt process.